jkcas22/geomsha/m3/README.md

 5. Fit [random forest](./forest.ipynb) to the image data.
 Result: High test accuracy of 0.97.
 6. Fit [neural network](./neural.ipynb) to the image data.
 Result: Best test accuracy of 0.98.
 7. Stress test of random forest model with other image settings
     - Prediction on [pure black and white](./forest_stress_bw.ipynb) images.
-Result: Still good test accuracy of 0.94.
+Result: Still very good test accuracy of 0.94.
-    - Prediction with [fluctuating midpoint](./forest_stress_center.ipynb) of the shapes: Bad test accuracy of 0.58.
+    - Prediction with [fluctuating midpoint](./forest_stress_center.ipynb) of the shapes.
+Result: Bad test accuracy of 0.58.
 8. Stress test of neural network model with other image settings
+    - Prediction on [pure black and white](./neural_stress_bw.ipynb) images.
+Result: Still good test accuracy of 0.85.
+    - Prediction with [fluctuating midpoint](./neural_stress_center.ipynb) of the shapes.
+Result: Bad test accuracy of 0.47.